Infinite-Nomic/Infinite-Nomic/Official-Rules.rst

 - **Rule 30: Wealth limits**
 No player can earn more than 100 coins per turn.
 If a player's total amount of money earned in the day Redistribution of Wealth triggers exceeds 100, gaining money due to that rule takes precedence over other effects.

-The Redistribution of wealth bit is so that we don't lose track of the amount of money in the bank

 - **Rule 31: Rule Titles**

 Each rule may have a title in addition to its number.
 If the proposal creating a rule specifies a title for the new rule, then that becomes the rule's title upon the proposal's adoption.
 A proposal to amend a rule may specify a new title for the rule; that title becomes the rule's title of the proposal takes effect.
 If a rule ever lacks a title, any Github collaborator may give it a title.

 If a proposal to create, amend or repeal a rule fails to include the title of the rule, 20 coins are transferred from the proposal creator to the Bank upon the proposal's adoption.
 If a proposal specifies a new title for a rule, the old title must be included as well to avoid the fine.

 For the sake of clarity, the constitution's title is "The Constitution".
+All proposals that affect The Constitution must include the following note at the top:
+(This is a constitutional proposal, and as such goes directly to chamber voting tomorrow.
+This proposal requires at least 75% for votes to pass)

+If a proposal affecting the constitution does not include this note, the proposals creator will face the penalty as if they had failed to include the title of the rule.

+- **Rule 32: Feudal Surge**
+If you are a @Current player, you may lose 20 coins.
+If you do, you may make 3 feudal actions today.